Prison Workouts: The No Equipment Way to Transform Your Body

 Equipment

 Prisoners don’t have access to equipment all the time – they make it happen with bodyweight alone.
+The only equipment needed for these workouts is your own body, making them highly accessible.
 It’s a simple place to start and it’s always easier to add more exercises if and when you have it.

 Bodyweight workouts can be performed anywhere with space.
 If you’ve got a bed, chair, or bars then even better – you can add more.
+However, it’s important to use a stable, flat ground or surface for exercises like push ups and squats to ensure safety and proper form.
 But, at its core, you’re getting exercise done with nothing but your body and earth’s gravity itself.

 This is a great way to either start working out (e.g. when you’re young or poor in time or money), between gym workouts, or when you’re traveling.
 There’s always something you can do with your body, and the main limitations are just your strength and creativity!